North Hills blog (complete)

 If instead you go up Gibson Street you will pass, on your right on Oakfield Avenue, a terrace designed by Alexander Greek Thomson in 1865.

 Scandinavian influenced, Cat A listed, built 1949-53 on the site of the former Observatory.
 This observatory was owned by Glasgow University and built in 1841.
 When the observatory had to move location, this building was demolished.
-The observatory is now at Cochno in the Kilpatrick Hills !
+The observatory is now at Cochno in the Kilpatrick Hills.

 After the Notre Dame checkpoint you may pass close to the Elstow villa (5 Victoria Circus) a baronial style villa built in 1856.

-Built as Westbourne Free Church.
-Italian Renaissance with exceptionally delicate detailing.
+Then you will probably pass Struthers Memorial Church of Scotland, 52 Westbourne Gardens, 1881, John Honeyman.
+Built as Westbourne Free Church, it is Italian Renaissance style with fine detailing.
 Corinthian above Ionic twin columns supporting pediment of shallow portico.
 Two bell towers with ogee lead domes.
 It also has a nice war memorial.

 ,